socsieng/sendkeys/README.md

 - `command` + `a`: `<c:a:command>`
 - `option` + `shift` + `left arrow`: `<c:left:option,shift>`

+#### Key up and down

+Some applications expect modifier keys to be pressed explicitly before invoking actions like mouse click.
+An example of this is Pixelmator which expect the `option` key to be pressed before executing the alternate click action.
+This can be achieved with key down `<kd:key[:modifiers]>` and key up `<ku:key[:modifiers]>`.

+Note that these command shoulds only be used in these special cases when the mouse action and modifier keys are not supported natively.

+An example of how to trigger alternate click behavior in Pixelmator as described above:
+`<kd:option><m:left:option><ku:option>`.

 ### Mouse commands

 #### Move mouse cursor